 From the hotel, we walked for 5 minutes to the bus stop and took Bus #40, going to Ling Tung University.
 From there, we took a taxi going to the Rainbow Village.

 Rainbow Village is a tiny, old settlement for ex-soldiers in the Nantun District of Taichung.
-It is one of the most colorful spots in Taiwan, and it is famous for its vibrantly painted houses and streets.
+It is one of the most colorful spots in Taiwan, famous for its vibrantly painted houses and streets.

 This is immensely popular with tourists and, as a result, the place can get a little overcrowded at times.
 I recommend going here in the morning to avoid a bunch of tourists.

-This village was preserved by Huang Yong-Fu, also known as the Rainbow Grandpa, who was a retired serviceman and the last resident of the town.
+This village was preserved by Huang Yong-Fu, also known as the Rainbow Grandpa.
+He was a retired serviceman and the last resident of the town.
 He hand-painted the whole village with colorful murals featuring comic characters, children, and animals in protest to save the village from the demolition.

-He began painting his own house, and his neighbors requested to decorate their homes too.
-The story of Rainbow Grandpa trying to save the village gained traction, and 11 of the original houses in the town were saved.
+Rainbow Granpa began painting his own house, and his neighbors requested to decorate their homes too.
+The story of him trying to save the village gained traction, and 11 of the original houses in the town were saved.

 Despite his age, Huang Yong-Fu lives nearby, and he gets up early every day to maintain his artworks.
 So if you are an early bird, you can get to see him and take a picture.

-There is also a small cafe inside the village and souvenir shops where you can buy merchandise such as hats umbrellas, notebook, magnets, and other crafts with Huang Yong-Fu’s artworks.
+There is also a small cafe inside the village and souvenir shops where you can buy merchandise.
+There are a collection of hats umbrellas, notebook, magnets, and other crafts with Huang Yong-Fu’s artworks.
 I bought some postcards, ref magnets, and stickers for my journal.

 After our visit to the Rainbow Village, we took a taxi going to Wuri District to get our THSR tickets to Kaohsiung City.
 Travel time from Taichung to Kaohsiung is 45 minutes to 1 and a half hours via bullet train, depending on the train schedule because some are just 1-2 stops from the final destination (Zuoying), and some trains will stop every city.

-If you’ve been to Taichung before, you can suggest some places in the comment section, so that I can visit them the next time I go here and to help other readers too 🙂
+If you’ve been to Taichung before, you can suggest some places in the comment section, so that I can visit them the next time I go here 🙂